Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-5.md

 Let's implement the messages component.

-we need to have some data about the messages, and iterate through it.
+We need to have some data about the messages, and iterate through it.
 We will define a cursor on the component, but instead of fetching the entire data in the collection, we only gonna find the messages correlated with the current chat using a simple query.
 Also we need to determine whenever a message is our's or the reciever's.
 As for now we gonna do it based on the message's pairity.
 If it's even, it's gonna be our's, else, it's gonna be the receiver's.

 The basic component should look like so: